 It’s clear: Short-form video can’t be ignored.
 Understanding the trends shaping the short-form video format will let you start using this small but mighty tool for your brand.

 At Superside, we're more than just a video production company.
 Our comprehensive creative subscription model includes everything you need to bring your videos to life.
 Additionally, we have the best experts in the world.
-Today, Ashlee Fitzgerald, Superside’s Production Director, shares her insights on the seven short-form video trends in 2024 that cannot be ignored.
+Today, Ashlee Fitzgerald, Superside’s Production Director, shares her insights on the seven short-form video trends that cannot be ignored.

 As effective as video content may be, it can also be time-consuming and costly to produce.
 In a lightning-fast digital world, video marketers can’t afford to spend weeks producing videos if they want to stay top-of-mind with audiences.